-The Micro Unit is presently implementing the technical cooperation project that began in 2011 with the Lao Development Bank (LDB), which is a state-owned commercial bank in Laos.
-Eight seminars have been held in both Laos and Japan with the aim of improving LDB personnel training and credit analysis skills.
-In addition to lectures about credit analysis of the Micro Unit, we have also cooperated to create LDB's original assessment manuals, etc.
+The Micro Unit implemented the technical cooperation project from FY2011 to FY2017 with the Lao Development Bank (LDB), which is a state-owned commercial bank in Laos.
+With the aim of developing LDB human resources and credit analysis skills, eight seminars were held in Laos and Japan and the Micro Unit provided lectures about our credit analysis.
+We also cooperated to create their own credit analysis manual.